 Main Lodge Area

-Destination Mt Rose Ski Tahoe.
-This is where guests will find all the rentals and lesson check-in at Mt.
+This is where guests will find the rentals and lesson check-in at Mt.
 Rose.
-It also features a large deck out back facing the runs along with a cafeteria, coffee shop, bar and retail shop.
+It also features a large deck out back facing the runs, along with a cafeteria, coffee shop, bar, and retail shop.

-All the green and beginner skiing and boarding is located in this area.
+All the green and beginner skiing and boarding are located in this area.
 Find the Wildhorse Adventure area with glade green skiing.
-Additionally find the Northwest Passage, Lakeview, Galena, Wizard lifts and Magic surface lift.
+Additionally, find the Northwest Passage, Lakeview, Galena, Wizard lifts, and Magic surface lift.

 It’s serviced by a large parking area with an overflow area.
 The parking lot is convenient and doesn’t require a shuttle.